-Sprints also minimize some of the “batching” that is typical of a long development process and is close to what Lean considers “continuous flow.”
+Sprints also minimize some of the “batching” that is typical of a long development process.
+This is close to what Lean considers “continuous flow.”
 Some recent Agile methodologies are even based on the Lean just-in-time concept of Kanban (defined as “signboard” in Japanese).

 5. Respect for people

-The Agile manifesto emphasizes “Individuals and interactions over processes and tools.”
+The Agile manifesto puts emphasis on “Individuals and interactions over processes and tools.”
 These high-performing teams consist of individuals who are each respected and counted upon to complete their self-selected assignment.